nikutz/inst377.bi.project/README.md

 More Metadata e.g. the map pins should have hover over information.

 The startup and behavior of the processing it is doing more work than needed.

+#### Extra credit
+-We used a database MongoDB
+-We used JQuery to dynamically create slider controls instead of pure HTML